hoangton/smartcash/introduction/about.rst

 .. meta::
    :description: Introduction to the SmartCash cryptocurrency and links to further reading
-   :keywords: smartcash, cryptocurrency, videos, documentation, roadmap, smarthive, funding, payments, whitepaper, roadmap
+   :keywords: smartcash, cryptocurrency, videos, documentation, roadmap, smarthive, funding, payments, whitepaper

 .. _about: